nebulab/playbook/how-we-work/tracking-time.html.md

 ### Internal projects

-In addition to the client projects, Harvest also contains several projects and tasks for internal use.
-There is a project you should use for your Friday time, a project you should use for 1:1s, a project you should use for studying...
-These tend to change over time as we add new projects and restructure existing ones, so if you're in doubt, contact your mentor.
+In addition to client projects, Harvest also has two more for internal purposes, that are:

+* Solidus - give the size and complexity of the Solidus ecosystem, we track time just like any other client project.
+* Investment Time - this includes everything growth and learning related.
+The main reason for tracking this is to keep track of the yearly [Investment Time](personal-growth/investment-time) budget.

 ## Presence vs. activity